The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 Paradise Cookies are loaded with white chocolate, macadamia nuts, coconut, lime zest, and a sprinkling of sea salt.
-If there was ever a cookie to eat in paradise, these would be it!
+If there were ever a cookie to eat in paradise, these would be it!

-- Used dark brown sugar instead of light brown sugar to get more of a molasses taste to come through.
+- I used dark brown sugar instead of light brown sugar to get more of a molasses taste.

-- Loaded these cookies up with white chocolate chunks as well as white chocolate chips.
+- Then, I loaded these cookies up with white chocolate chunks and white chocolate chips.

-- Added shredded coconut and lime zest for a fresh and zest flavor profile.
+- I added shredded coconut and lime zest for a fresh and zesty flavor profile.